alessandroNarcisi96/hw_ai_course_master_ai_and_robotics_2026/README.md

 The repository includes level parsing, solver implementations, an experiment runner, and scripts to reproduce results and generate plots.

+In the folder /levels there are the experiments to submit.
+If you want to perform more experiments,it is enough adding new .txt files according to the expected format: '#' for the walls,'@' for the player,'$' for the box,'.' for the goal

 How to run
 ----------
 Prerequisites: Python 3.8 or later.